darcien/gkms/INBOX.md

 - consider extracting key from code
 - guest color maybe should be in website instead of data
 - parse next guest from episode description
+- #50 and #51 is mostly digest version of the events right now guest is counted, maybe it should be?

 ## website - design